oasis-open/openc2-iosacl-adapter/README.md

 The repository contains source code (multiple interdependent R files) [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/code), a sample actuator (consumer) schema/strucure file with recommended information for inclusion [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-actuator-information-file) (this is omitted if we connect the openc2-iosacl-adapter with an orchestrator), OpenC2 sample commands for experimentation [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands) and [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands-for-terminal-use), and some other folders containing Cisco-related details to assist in the configuration of the actuator.
 The tool can be used as a command-line tool or integrated in other applications, such as OpenC2 orchestrator or proxy.

+#### Note: The tool participated for testing conformance and interoperability at the OpenC2 Plugfest in Janury 27 and 28 2020.
+You can find more information about the use case tested and the lab [HERE](https://github.com/Vasileios-Mavroeidis/openc2-plugfest/tree/master/2020-January).

 ### Conformance

 The openc2-iosacl-adapter conforms with the [OpenC2 Language Specification v1.0](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs01/oc2ls-v1.0-cs01.pdf) and the [Stateless Packet Filtering Specification (SLPF) v1.0](https://docs.oasis-open.org/openc2/oc2slpf/v1.0/cs01/oc2slpf-v1.0-cs01.pdf)